sayantandutta86/Final-Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

+The program calculates the probability of spread of the disease and tells the user whether medical intervention is required or not based on the input provided by the user.
+With different iteration rates and different probability outcomes the final outcome varies.
+So conditions were adjusted based on those factors.
+Different diseases have different threshold levels of outbreak, so for a given threshold level, virus level and population of the locality the program will give the result whether a medical intervention by the management is necessary or not.

 ## Instructions on how to use the program:

+Run the program Disease_outbreak_prediction.py
+It will ask for three inputs from user:
+1) It will ask what is the contagious level of the virus is in below format.
+User can only enter values from 1-3 where
+      1) 1 being Highly Contagious
+      2) 2 being Fairly Contagious
+      3) 3 being Mildly Contagious
+2) Next, it wt will ask for the population size in below format.
+User can only enter the population as non negative integer.
+3) After that it will ask the user for the threshold value in percentage in below format, User can only enter values from 0 to 100
+4) After that it will show the results of number of people infected in the population for different size of iterations.
+5) Finally, based on the functions inside the code it will show if the intervention is required.

 ## All Sources Used: